 Managing the spread of COVID-19 must go beyond social distancing and small-scale testing as we wait for a vaccine or effective antiviral treatment.
 Contact tracing is an essential part of a comprehensive public health and human services response to the pandemic.
 To be effective, contact-tracing programs must respond to the unique circumstances of state and local jurisdictions, integrating behavioral science approaches, cutting-edge technology, innovative data collection and analytics, and stringent information security practices.

-Mathematica's mission-to improve public well-being drives everything we do.
+Mathematica's mission-to improve public well-beingdrives everything we do.
 We work at the intersection of data science and social science, and our team of survey experts, technologists, and health researchers is exceptionally well suited to partner with state and local agencies on reducing the spread of COVID-19.
-Our team will extend the tireless efforts of frontline workers, collaborating with local boards of health to assess their needs; help with heavy caseloads; and build capacity to scale contact-tracing efforts quickly, accurately, and effectively.
+Our team will extend the tireless efforts of frontline workers, collaborating with local boards of health Contact Tracing Testing Data Awareness Technology to assess their needs; help with heavy caseloads; and build capacity to scale contact-tracing efforts quickly, accurately, and effectively.
 Mathematica can build technological solutions to reach identified cases, trace contacts, guide additional actions for cases and contacts, and understand community risk.

-Deep subject-matter expertise in disease surveillance, including experience in COVID-19 and H1N1 contact tracing.
+Deep subject-matter expertise in disease surveillance, including experience in COVID-19 and H1N1 contact tracing

 We have demonstrated expertise managing large-scale, high quality data collection, often involving sensitive health or personal information.
 Members of our team worked on prior H1N1 efforts and have international epidemiological experience.
-We know that contact tracing requires a wide range of expertise because we are on the ground where it is unfolding: a health policy expert from our staff is deeply engaged in the Massachusetts COVID-19 Community Tracing Collaborative (CTC), helping launch the innovative, emergency effort.
-Through this rapid-response support, we have learned critical operational lessons and helped develop the full-systems vision of the surveillance, reporting, and data-flow processes.
-Working hand-in-hand with state and local officials involved in CTC, we have gained invaluable COVID-specific experience supporting local boards of health, cocreating solutions, and building human and technological systems to reach vulnerable populations and address the crisis.
+We know that contact tracing requires a wide range of expertise because we are on the ground where it is unfolding: our staff is deeply engaged in programs that are helping launch the innovative effort.
+Through this rapidresponse support, we have learned critical operational lessons and helped develop the full-systems vision of the surveillance, reporting, and data-flow processes.
+Working hand-in-hand with state and local officials, we have gained invaluable COVID-specific experience supporting local boards of health, cocreating solutions, and building human and technological systems to reach vulnerable populations and address the crisis.
 Our experts can apply this experience and lessons learned to the scenarios confronting your state, working across systems and jurisdictions to identify and address emerging issues.

-Evidence-based and human-centered.
+Evidence-based and human-centered